jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 ```

 ## Exploitation: 2
 One step closer.
-We go back to webmin and login to ensure the credentials work, they do.
+We go back to webmin and login to ensure the credentials work; they do.
 Now we have an authenticated session to the webmin service, which is all we need for the exploit we first found to work.
-The exploit is built for the metasploit framework, so let's start that up and setup the exploit:
+The exploit is built for the metasploit framework, so let's start that up and set up the exploit:

 ```text
 ~/ctf/htb/chaos λ msfconsole